Hans Luther: Weimar Republic and Reich politics

-During the creation of the cabinet of Wilhelm Cuno in November 1922, Luther was offered the Reichswirtschaftsministerium (Economic Affairs) and the Reichsinnenministerium (Interior) but he refused both.
-However, on 1 December 1922 he took over the Reichsministerium für Ernährung und Landwirtschaft (food and agriculture).
-His predecessor, Karl Müller had been forced to resign after only three days in office due to allegations about connections to Rhenish separatists.
+During the creation of the cabinet of Wilhelm Cuno in November 1922, Luther was offered the Reichswirtschaftsministerium (Economic Affairs) and the Reichsinnenministerium (Interior), but he refused both.
+However, on 1 December 1922, he took over the Reichsministerium für Ernährung und Landwirtschaft (food and agriculture).
+His predecessor, Karl Müller, had been forced to resign after only three days in office due to allegations about connections to Rhenish separatists.
 Luther remained in this office in the cabinet of Gustav Stresemann, focussing on ensuring food supplies for those groups of the population hardest hit by inflation.

-When Streseman reshuffled his cabinet on 6 October 1923, Luther took over the Ministry of Finance and kept that portfolio in the two cabinets led by Wilhelm Marx which followed.
-Luther thus was in charge of the currency reform which ended the hyperinflation and introduced a new stable Mark.
+When Stresemann reshuffled his cabinet on 6 October 1923, Luther took over the Ministry of Finance and kept that portfolio in the two cabinets led by Wilhelm Marx, which followed.
+Luther thus was in charge of the currency reform, which ended the hyperinflation and introduced a new stable Mark.
 By 15 October, Luther presented a plan that combined elements of a reform by economist Karl Helfferich with ideas of Luther's predecessor Rudolf Hilferding.
-With the help of the emergency law (Ermächtigungsgesetz) of 13 October 1923 which gave the government the power to issue decrees on financial and economic matters, the plan was implemented that same day, 15 October 1923.
-The restrictive monetary policy by Hjalmar Schacht at the Reichsbank helped to stabilize the currency, as did steps taken by Luther to close the budget deficit.
-On the revenue side, he pushed through three emergency tax hikes, brought forward due dates for taxes, increased prepayments of assessed taxes, raised the sales tax, taxed inflation gains and reorganized the financial burden sharing between Reich and Länder.
-On the spending side, Luther managed a drastic cut in personnel costs - by reducing the number of Reich employees by almost 25% over four months, a freeze on promotions and fixing public salaries at a level lower than that of 1913.
+With the help of the emergency law (Ermächtigungsgesetz) (Enabling Act) of 13 October 1923, which gave the government the power to issue decrees on financial and economic matters, the plan was implemented that same day, 15 October 1923.
+The restrictive monetary policy by Hjalmar Schacht at the Reichsbank helped to stabilise the currency, as did steps taken by Luther to close the budget deficit.
+On the revenue side, he pushed through three emergency tax hikes, brought forward due dates for taxes, increased prepayments of assessed taxes, raised the sales tax, taxed inflation gains and reorganised the financial burden sharing between Reich and Länder.
+On the spending side, Luther managed a drastic cut in personnel costs – by reducing the number of Reich employees by almost 25% over four months, a freeze on promotions and fixing public salaries at a level lower than that of 1913.

-Having successfully stabilized the currency, Luther then was a member of the German delegation at the London conference of 1924 in July and August 1924, where he was in charge of trade policy and financial policy issues.
+Having successfully stabilised the currency, Luther was a member of the German delegation at the London conference of 1924 in July and August 1924, where he was in charge of trade policy and financial policy issues.
 On 30 August 1924, the Rentenmark was replaced as legal tender by the Reichsmark, a new gold-backed currency.